The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

 where $\sigma_\text{inf}$ and $\Delta\sigma_\text{inf}$ refer to the distribution width and its 1$\sigma$ error as inferred by fitting the spectra and where $\sigma_\text{true}$ is the true width of the temperature distribution, as predicted by TNG-Cluster.
 These residuals so defined provide a gauge for the accuracy of the inferred temperature distribution width, at least for the accepted fits; on the other hand, the values in the rejected cases are primarily driven by the denominator and are representative of the higher uncertainties associated with a spectral fit that has not converged.

 In \autoref{fig:width_inf}, we quantify the residuals for both the mass-weighted temperature distribution of the central gas (top) and the emission-weighted gas in a \textit{XRISM}-like FoV (bottom).
-For both cases, the \texttt{bvgadem} model tends to overestimate the width of the distribution, with an average residual of 1.5 (-1.9,+1.7) and 1.5 (-1.6,+1.6), for top and bottom cases, respectively.
-On the other hand, the \texttt{bvlognorm} model has smaller on average residuals for the central mass-weighted gas (0.6 (-1.2,+2.3)) but tends to underestimate the width of the emission-weighted gas in the \textit{XRISM} FoV by an average of -2.1 (-0.01,+3.6).
-We note that the average value of the \texttt{bvlognorm} residuals in the latter case is biased low by a handful of systems for which the model severely underestimates the best-fit width of the emission-weighted temperature distribution.
+For both cases, the \texttt{bvgadem} model tends to overestimate the width of the distribution, with an average $\sigma_{\rm{res}}$ of 1.56 (-1.77,+0.55) and 1.27 (-1.67,+0.56), for top and bottom cases, respectively.
+On the other hand, the \texttt{bvlognorm} model tends to overestimate the average $\sigma_{\rm{res}}$ for the central mass-weighted gas (1.05 (-1.28,+0.70)), but is in a good agreement with the width of the emission-weighted gas in the \textit{XRISM} FoV by an average of 0.41 (-1.05,+0.85).
+We note that, for both models, we find inferences that deviate by more than 5$\sigma$ from the true width of the distribution, even for accepted fits.
+These cases appear to be systems with temperature distributions that have pronounced tails of cooler or super-virial gas.

-However, the strong outliers may not arise from the spectral fitting itself, but rather from the inflated value of the best-fit Log-Normal width to the intrinsic gas distribution.
-As we have shown in \autoref{fig:gas_prop_fit}, the sub-keV gas drives the width of the best-fit Log-Normal distribution towards systematically higher values, due to our weighting scheme, biasing the \texttt{bvlognorm} inferences low.

 Overall, the \texttt{bvlognorm} spectral-emission model can better capture the true width of the broad temperature distribution of the central ICM gas, whether mass-weighted or emission-weighted and including projected contributions.